mborgerson/wiki-export/wiki/Hardware_Revisions.md

 -   BIOS no longer flashable
 -   Removed data and power lines from LPC port
 -   Xcalibur video chip
+-   Xyclops chip

+Microsoft later switched to lower quality Hynix RAM.
+These Xboxes with non-Samsung RAM are sometimes referred to as 1.6b by the modding community.

 Identifying
 -----------